facorread/rust-agent-based-models/README.md

 ## Why is the software so slow?

 By default, [Visual Studio Code] runs the program using the `debug` profile.
-The `debug` profile provides vscode with the essential information to develop a correct, safe model; in this profile, the [`plotters`] crate conducts a multitude of checks for memory and data safety to carefully produce the model figures.
-Because of this, the development phase of the model should use a very small number of scenarios and a short time span.
-Alternatively, a `return()` instruction in the correct place can temporarily serve to exit the program before producing any figures.
+The profile provides vscode with the essential information to examine and step into model code and memory; in this profile, the [`plotters`] crate conducts a multitude of checks for memory and data safety to carefully produce the model figures; this takes significant time and makes the software slow.
+To improve development time, model protoypes should use very few scenarios and a short time span.
+Alternatively, a `return()` instruction can exit the program before producing any figures.
 Finally, the `no-graphics` feature can be activated in `cargo.toml`.
 See the *Advanced usage* section above for more details.

 When the model is ready to work with more scenarios and long time spans, the best option is to use the `release` profile.
 For this, the command `cargo run --release` can run on the Command Prompt, PowerShell, or the [Visual Studio Code] console.
 This profile produces figures and output data significantly faster than the `debug` profile.